 NATIONAL OPEN THE MAGIC DAY

-National Open The Magic Day celebrates read alouds, picture books, the of love reading, and students who struggle to find their reading voice.
+National Open The Magic Day celebrates read alouds, picture books, the love of reading, and students who struggle to find their reading voice.
 Every year on September 25th, teachers and parents worldwide read a picture book (or many!) to celebrate Opening the Magic.
 The day reminds us that picture books are for everyone and allows them to have a confetti moment!

 What are confetti moments?
 A confetti moment is when a child or adult relates to a point in a story that brings them great joy and a place where they belong.
 Everyone from two to one hundred two enjoys picture books!
 And everyone has a confetti moment waiting when you Open the Magic.